 And find the same corruption there

-The conclusion of the poem takes on a slightly more declarative tone, and explains to the reader why the speaker thinks and acts the way they do.
+The conclusion of ‘I Am The Only Being Whose Doom’ takes on a slightly more declarative tone, and explains to the reader why the speaker thinks and acts the way they do.
 They reflect on the time when they were growing up, and say that after their childhood ended — possibly at a younger age than we might expect — that harsh experiences forced them to acknowledge that “truth” is not something that grows in the hearts of humans.
 This is a cynical opinion, to say that humans are inherently deceitful, but without the context of the speaker’s past experiences, it is difficult to say whether or not this is justified.

 Regardless, in an interesting development of character, it is revealed in the final stanza that they do not see themselves as being above anyone else.
 Contrary to what the reader may be thinking, the speaker does not shy away from other people because of thoughts of superiority, or even, as they claimed earlier, pride, but rather know full well that they too are human and therefore have the same flaws as anyone else.
 They see insincerity in other people, and corruption within themselves.
 They know that they are not above anyone else, and they dislike that about their own self just as much as in anyone else.

 Brontë’s analysis of her character is strongly evocative of sadness, isolation, and possibly a slight misanthropy.
 But the idea of being afraid to trust oneself, of knowing and fearing one’s own infallibility is something very personal, very private, and very powerful, in addition to being something more universal than they realize.
-It’s a very honest poem that portrays a complicated inner desire in a very simple way, made even more powerful by the simple rhyme and flow of the poem.
+It’s a very honest poem that portrays a complicated inner desire in a very simple way, made even more powerful by the simple rhyme and flow of ‘I Am The Only Being Whose Doom’.
 It stands out as one of Brontë’s more personal works, and is conveyed extremely well for all its simplicity and structure.